Director of Undergraduate Nursing

 Curriculum Requirements

-In order to complete a BSN degree at Clarkson College, students must successfully complete a total of 121 semester hours.
-Eighty-four (84) semester hours are granted through either previous completion of direct coursework in an associate or diploma RN program or by validation credit (credit is granted after demonstration of equivalent knowledge).
-Validation credit is granted upon successful completion of NS 349 Pathways for Success, NS 356 Concepts of Professional Practice for the RN to BSN, and NS 357 Physical Assessment.
+A BSN degree at Clarkson College is 121 credit hours.
+Students in the RN to BSN option receive eighty-four (84) validation credit hours through previous completion of direct coursework in an associate or diploma RN program and completion of program specific coursework.
+Eight-one (81) validation credits are granted upon successful completion of NRS 349 Pathways for Success, NRS 356 Concepts of Professional Practice for the RN to BSN, and NRS 357 Physical Assessment and three (3) validation credits upon successful completion of NRS 205 Pathophysiology and Pharmacology: Current Practices.
 The RN to BSN program curriculum consists of courses which total 37 semester hours.
 Students are required to take a minimum of 27 semester hours (residency requirement) of classes at Clarkson College.

 Service Requirements